 Although there are through-hole/leaded versions of ceramic capacitors as there always have been, it is the surface-mount type that truly shines.
 Interestingly, if you break apart many through-hole ceramic capacitors today, you might find a surface mount capacitor attached to leads under the bead!
 The volume of production and economies of scale that volume provides for surface mount capacitors makes it cheaper for manufacturers to simply re-package a surface mount component into a through-hole package.
 Surface mount ceramic capacitors can offer highly competitive capacitance ratings for their tiny size.
 MLCCs are the smallest capacitors on the market, with packages down to 08004 (0201 metrics).
 Without these tiny capacitor sizes, high-performance, high-density boards would not be viable.

 MLCCs are not only popular because they are compact with relatively high capacitance, but also because they are critical for many applications where the electrolytic type would be completely unsuitable.
 As an often overlooked advantage, ceramic capacitors generally will not burst into flames or explode if you don’t treat them right.
 They do not have a polarity and can have voltages significantly beyond their ratings applied to them with no damage to the capacitor itself.
-In contrast, aluminium electrolytic and especially tantalum vs. ceramic capacitor have a tendency to turn into little rocket motors or explode if even a minor reverse voltage is applied to them, or their ratings are even slightly exceeded.
+In contrast, aluminum electrolytic and especially tantalum vs. ceramic capacitor have a tendency to turn into little rocket motors or explode if even a minor reverse voltage is applied to them, or their ratings are even slightly exceeded.

 Other advantages of this type of capacitor: